 - When all those dumplings are made, repeat until all the filling is used.

-- When you're ready to boil the dumplings, set a cooling rack or large colander over a rimmed backing sheet near the stove.
+- When you're ready to boil the dumplings, set a cooling rack or large colander over a rimmed baking sheet near the stove.

 - In a small bowl or measuring cup, whisk together the ingredients for the sauce.